BrunoCavalli/Trabalho_A1_LP/README.md

 In this project, we perform data analysis and visualization using the Seaborn and Pandas libraries.
 The data used comes from the SAEB (Basic Education Assessment System), which offers a wide variety of data on students and their schools.

+Since the original dataset was quite large, we have already performed data cleaning and removed the raw file from this repository.
+However, you can access the original dataset through the [open data portal](https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos/microdados/saeb) provided by the Brazilian government.

 ## Project structure

 The project is organized in the following modules:

 - `Python_scripts`: Contains the Python scripts used to clean the dataset and create the analyses.
+- `Tests`: Contains all the python scripts used to test the modules
 - `Data`: Contains the dataset `.csv` file.

 ## Getting started